-Community consultation identified the sports field and playground assets as having moderate importance to our community.
+Community consultation identified sportsfield and playground assets as having moderate importance to our community.
 The level of support to reduce the funding gap was also moderate.
 The community considered bushland infrastructure to be of low priority.

-The community's high expectation of our sport fields, playgrounds and golf courses influences the investment in capital and operational funding.
+The community's high expectation of our sportsfields, playgrounds and golf courses influences the investment in capital and operational funding.